 - Do not overuse Fioricet because you may become addicted to it and have difficulty stopping it.

-- Over-use of Fioricet can also result in medication-overuse headache (also known as a rebound headache) which occurs when analgesics are taken too frequently to relieve headache.
+- Over-use of Fioricet can also result in a medication-overuse headache (also known as a rebound headache) which occurs when analgesics are taken too frequently to relieve a headache.

 - Never share your Fioricet with anybody else.

 - May be administered without regards to food; although food may decrease any reported stomach upset.

 - If you have been taking Fioricet regularly, or if you think you have become addicted to it, talk to your doctor about slowly withdrawing it, as sudden withdrawal may precipitate a withdrawal syndrome (symptoms include anxiety, dizziness, hallucinations, muscle twitching, nausea, seizures, sleeplessness, or tremor).

 - Fioricet can cause sedation and affect your ability to drive or operate machinery.

 - Do not drink more than two alcoholic drinks a day if you are a man or one alcoholic drink per day if you are women and taking Fioricet.

 - Talk to your doctor if you have any side effects of concern.
 Seek urgent medical advice if you develop an allergic-type reaction (difficulty breathing or swallowing, rash, or facial swelling) soon after taking Fioricet.